 Gambling in New York

-The reintroduction to the state took off in a major way when bingo was then legalized, following in 1957 with all forms of gambling being legal.
+The reintroduction to the state took off in a major way when bingo was then legalized, following in 1957 with all forms of gambling is legal.
 The state lottery was finally ready to get started in 1975 which allowed states to contribute more money to the public schools, at this time games of chance were only eligible to be played by religious groups or charity events.

-Types of Gaming in New York
+Summing up Types of Gaming in New York